Last updated on 7 October 2022

 At the time, only kids’ products at Philips used cute cartoons like this.
 So we needed to validate our instincts by testing the concept with real Chinese elderly patients.

 And it worked!
-People love the dog, our prototypes passed the tests, and the app is now available.
+People love the dog, and our prototypes passed the tests.

 Craft = Craft